10 reasons to tempPosted: June 2, 2016

 #4 Impressive Resume

 If the work experience section on your resume includes the one time you volunteered at your high school tuckshop or the time you started your own lemonade stand, you may want to think twice before handing it to a serious employer.
 Temping will allow you to step up your prior work experience.
-The more odd jobs you sign up for, the longer the more skills and experience you will have.
+The more odd jobs you sign up for, the more skills and experience you will have.

 If you do all of your temp jobs well, you will have many different employers that you can list on your resume as referees!
 Students with limited work experience will often struggle to find one professional contact who can give a good reference for them.
 Uncle Bob is not a good choice for your top referee.
 Temping could put you in a position where you can think back to the managers you got along with and that you feel most confident listing on your resume.